trilinos/Trilinos/commonTools/git/log_pushes/README.md

   <some-base-dir>/TrilinosPushLog.txt
 ```

-Therefore, if pushes to Trilinos don't overlap within one minute, then the
+Therefore, if pushes to Trilinos don't overlap within the same minute since
-file TrilinosPushLog.txt will contain a record of all of the pushes to
+the last logging period, then the file TrilinosPushLog.txt will contain a
-Trilinos.
-(But if multiple pushes do occur in the same minute, then only the
+record of all of the pushes to Trilinos.
+(But if multiple pushes do occur in
-top commit for the most recent push will get logged.
-But multiple pushes to
+the last minute, then only the top commit for the most recent push will get
-Trilinos in the same minute are very rare.)
+logged.
+But multiple pushes to Trilinos in the same minute are very rare.)

 Also note that this file TrilinosPushLog.txt will only be seen on the local
 system where it is created.
 For a wider number of people to see this, it will